Back to stories

 What's Next

 Several major AI labs have already expressed interest in incorporating SCA-style attention into their next-generation models.
-Separately, MIT researchers have achieved 1M-token context with constant memory using a complementary approach, suggesting multiple paths toward dramatically more efficient transformers.
+Separately, MIT researchers have achieved 1M-token context with constant memory using a complementary approach.
+Other teams are pursuing hybrid architectures — AI2's OLMo combines transformers with RNNs for 2x data efficiency, while AI21's Jamba 2 blends SSM and transformer layers to match frontier performance at a fraction of the cost.
+Multiple paths toward dramatically more efficient transformers are emerging simultaneously.
 If the architecture proves as robust as the initial results suggest, it could become the standard approach within the next year.

 More in Research